rust-lang/rust/text/0000-document_all_features.md

 The basic process of developing new language features will remain largely the same as today.
 The required changes are two additions:

-- a new section in the RFC, "How do we teach this?" modeled on Ember's updated RFC process
+- [a new section in the RFC][new-rfc-section], "How do we teach this?" modeled on Ember's updated RFC process

-- a new requirement that the changes themselves be properly documented before being merged to stable
+- [a new requirement that the changes themselves be properly documented before being merged to stable][]

 ## New RFC section: "How do we teach this?"